WDI-SEA/react-development-course-materials/03-Underlying Concepts/03-unidirectional-data-flow-lecture.md

   constructor(props) {
     super(props)
     this.state = {
-      // initialize the fruit list to the full list passed in props
+      // Initialize the fruit list to the full list passed in props.
       fruitsToDisplay: props.fruits,
-      // intialize the filter value to an empty string
+      // Initialize the filter value to an empty string.
       filterValue: ''
     };
-    // JavaScript cleanup: bind the context of our filterChange event handler (to have `this` to the context and handler we want) this.handleFilterChange = this.handleFilterChange.bind(this) }
+    // JavaScript cleanup: Bind the context of our filterChange event handler (to have "this" to the context and handler we want). this.handleFilterChange = this.handleFilterChange.bind(this) }